 \section{Introduction}

-Bug localization is the process of identifying the faulty or buggy locations of the source code \cite{lee2018bench4bl}.
+Bug localization is the process of identifying the faulty or buggy locations in source code \cite{lee2018bench4bl}.
 It is a crucial step in software debugging to ensure the quality of a software \cite{wong2023handbook}.
-However, large systems often incur a huge number of bugs everyday.
-For example, everyday almost 300 bugs are reported in Mozilla, which is overwhelming for the developers \cite{anvik2006should}.
-Additionally, given the size and complexity of large-scale software systems today, manually locating bugs is time consuming, tedious and expensive task \cite{7390282}.
-As a result, there is a strong demand for automated bug localization techniques to ease the burden of developers and speed up the program debugging process \cite{qi2021dreamloc}.
+However, localizing bugs in practice is challenging, as large systems often incur a huge number of bugs everyday.
+For example, Mozilla receives around 300 new bug reports daily, which is overwhelming for the developers \cite{anvik2006should}.
+Moreover, given the size and complexity of large-scale software systems today, manually locating bugs is a time-consuming, tedious and an expensive task \cite{7390282}.
+Consequently, there is a strong demand for automated bug localization techniques to ease the burden of developers and accelerate the debugging process \cite{qi2021dreamloc}.

 Over the years, researchers have proposed multiple approaches for bug localization.
-Among these, Spectrum-based Bug Localization (SBBL) and Information Retrieval-based Bug Localization (IRBL) are among the most studied and widely recognized techniques \cite{liu2024information,qi2021dreamloc}.
-SBBL leverages runtime behavior---such as test coverage information---to analyze which parts of a program are exercised by passing and failing test cases, and ranks program elements based on their likelihood of being faulty \cite{zou2019empirical}.
-In contrast, IRBL takes a bug report---a document that describes a software bug---as input and does not require bug-revealing test cases or execution traces \cite{kim2021datasets}.
+Among these, Spectrum-based Bug Localization (SBBL) and Information Retrieval-based Bug Localization (IRBL) are the most studied and widely recognized techniques \cite{liu2024information,qi2021dreamloc}.
+SBBL leverages runtime behavior (e.g., test coverage information) to analyze which parts of a program are exercised by passing and failing test cases, and ranks program elements based on their likelihood of being faulty \cite{zou2019empirical}.
+In contrast, IRBL takes a bug report (a document that describes a software bug) as input and does not require bug-revealing test cases or execution traces \cite{kim2021datasets}.
 Due to its simplicity, IR-based approaches have received growing attention in recent years.